 The AMS is a vital part of delivering the Business Plan and should be designed to both reflect and help deliver the Association's Strategic Objectives and business strategy.

-The AMS needs to be closely linked with the Business Plan and its associated Delivery Plans (see previous section on Delivery Plans), Financial Plan and Risk Management Strategy.
+The AMS needs to be closely linked with the Business Plan and its associated Delivery Plans Financial Plan, Sustainability Policy (Available Summer 2023) and Risk Management Strategy.
 These planning tools interact in a complex way and any changes in one could have a significant impact on the other.